 Management

-Why You Need Corporate Social Responsibility and Corporate Governance
+The Evolution of Corporate Social Responsibility and Corporate Governance

 What is Corporate Social Responsibility?

-Corporate social responsibility (CSR) is a company’s responsibility to its stakeholders outside of shareholders.
+Corporate social responsibility (CSR) is a company’s responsibility to its stakeholders outside shareholders.
 It includes an organization’s ethical and moral responsibilities towards the community in which it operates.
 With the increased focus on sustainability, companies must demonstrate that they positively impact society.
 This is commonly referred to as Corporate Social Responsibility (CSR).

 What Is Corporate Governance (CG)?

 Corporate governance is the framework that stakeholders use to manage the business at a high level.
 In a business environment, all stakeholders must have a good working relationship for the company to succeed.
-To make that happen, corporate governance is a set of processes for overseeing how decisions are settled, executed, and communicated between key shareholders, including investors, management, staff, and clients.
+To make that happen, corporate governance is a set of processes for overseeing how decisions are settled, executed, and communicated between critical shareholders, including investors, management, staff, and clients.

 Why Practice Corporate Social Responsibility?